jbwittner/finanting/README.md

 ## Pull requests

 When you create a pull request, a series of actions will launch.
-To merge the pull request all actions need to passe.
+To merge the pull request, all actions must be succeeded.

 One of the action is a static check of the code.
 We used PMD (https://pmd.github.io/), ESlint and Prettier.